 While residing in Boston, Kristin has held roles with esteemed professional companies such as Emmanuel Music (The Beggar’s Opera), Opera del West (Cendrillon), and Boston Opera Collaborative (Annual Opera Bites Event).
 She looks forward to widening her local radius with an upcoming engagement with the New Hampshire Symphony Orchestra (celebrating their centinnial year) as the alto soloist in their performance of Mozart's Requiem.

-Named the “Nancy P. Marriott Scholar” Kristin received her Masters in Voice Performance in May 2020 from the Longy School of Music of Bard College in Cambridge, MA, She received her Bachelor of Music in Voice Performance with emphasis in Opera and Musical Theatre from Capital University in Columbus, Ohio.
+Named the “Nancy P. Marriott Scholar” Kristin received her Masters in Voice Performance from the Longy School of Music of Bard College in Cambridge, MA and her Bachelor of Music in Voice Performance with emphasis in Opera and Musical Theatre from Capital University in Columbus, Ohio.
 She currently studies voice with Carol Mastrodomenico.
 In addition to her life as a performer Kristin fills the remainder of her time teaching music.
 As a Performing Arts Faculty member at Stonehill College she currently serves as both the Studio Voice instructor and the Director of the Collegiate Chorale.

 Kristin firmly believes that her duty as both a performer and teacher is to give others a voice.
 Whether it’s serving as a conduit for the composer’s message or encouraging others to find their own, the world we live in needs more people to speak up, sing out, and be heard.